 2. A quick summary

 Start your page content with a brief summary of the episode.
-Your goal here is to convince the reader to hit that play button (if they haven’t already).
+Your goal here is to convince the reader to hit that play button.
 Hook them with a story, a provocative statement, a thought-provoking question.
 Don’t be afraid to create suspense or debunk conventional wisdom.
 Keep it under 100 words.

 What should you say?
 Use benefits-based language that explains what the reader will get by listening to the full show.
 How will their lives be better after they hear it?
 Include your hardest-hitting points of data and quotes.

 Buffer’s podcast, The Science of Social Media, writes a brief and enticing summary for each episode.
 Notice how they ask an engaging question.
 “How are brands and businesses succeeding on Pinterest today?”

 3. Your main points